cklokmose/warpmind/README.md

 # WarpMind

-JavaScript library for AI integration in web browsers.
-Single-file import, works with https://warp.cs.au.dk/mind.
+JavaScript library for easy AI integration in web browsers.
+Designed to work with [OpenAI-Proxy](https://github.com/cklokmose/openai-proxy).

 ## Table of Contents